 The information included in Dear Stephanie posts is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult your healthcare provider to determine the appropriateness of the information for your own situation, or if you have any questions regarding conception, pregnancy, or your prenatal treatment plan.
-For more Dear Stephanie posts, click here.
 Have a question for Steph?
 Click here to e-mail her.

 Dear Steph, I’m pregnant and can’t stand to eat anything savory in the morning.
 I’ve heard that smoothies are okay during a #PregnantWhole30, but I want to make sure I’m still getting good nutrition.
-How can I create a healthy, low-sugar smoothie? – Corey G., HMHB Mama
+How can I create a healthy, low-sugar smoothie? – Corey G., Whole30’s Pregnancy Program Member

-Our HMHB team has occasionally mentioned smoothies as an option for mamas who would like to do a Whole30, and who are also battling morning sickness or food aversions (see this Morning Sickness Recipes post).
-Our stance is that while smoothies are not recommended during a Whole30, they might be a good option for a woman who is suffering from morning sickness and is looking for a palatable source of nutrition during her Whole30.
+Our team has occasionally mentioned smoothies as an option for those who would like to do a Whole30, but are also battling morning sickness or food aversions.
+Our stance is that while smoothies are not recommended during a Whole30, they might be a good option for someone who is suffering from morning sickness and is looking for a palatable source of nutrition during their Whole30.

 Also, we don’t expect you to Whole30 throughout your entire pregnancy (or maybe at all).
 In that case, it’s up to you to decide how smoothies fit into your food freedom.
 After all, they can be a convenient option; throw some greens, fruit, liquid, healthy fat, and collagen peptides in a blender and you’re done.
 There’s minimal clean-up and prep work involved.
 Simple, right?
 However, while the concept is simple, there are a few considerations we’d like to share before you start sipping.